mhanki/Clean-React/README.md

 Clean React is a CLI tool that removes and modifies some of the boilerplate files and code that are being generated when initiating a new project with [Create React App](https://create-react-app.dev/).

 The tool is designed to provide a clean and minimalistic code base to your new project.
-It will first check to make sure you actually are in a Create React App project and then proceed to delete and overwrite [these files](https://github.com/mhanki/clean-react-app#modified-files).
+It will first check to make sure you actually are in a Create React App project and then proceed to delete and overwrite [these files](https://github.com/mhanki/clean-react#modified-files).

 ## Installation
 To install the package on your system, use global npm install
 ```
-npm install -g clean-react-app
+npm install -g clean-react
 ```

 ## Usage